- July 30, 2015

 Our Pediatricians take time to work one-on-one with families to ensure children get complete, comprehensive care.
 Parents are always included in the process, and can rest assured that we will be available 24hrs a day for your children.

-Neonatal or infant care focuses on maintenance and improvement of physical and developmental health needs in infants.
+Infant care focuses on maintenance and improvement of physical and developmental needs in infants.

-At this exam our providers will check your infant or child’s growth and development in order to find or prevent problems.
+Our providers will check your child’s growth and development in order to find or prevent problems.

 Robert Lofgran, MD has been a practicing pediatrician in the Upper Snake River Valley for the past twenty-six years.
 He was born and raised in rural central Utah and with his family made the move to this area in 1983 after graduating from the University of Utah College of Medicine and completing a pediatric residency at Primary Children’s Medical Center and its affiliated hospitals.
 He is recognized as a diplomat of the American Academy of Pediatrics.